Royal Navy of Oman: History

 From 1862, the Sultanate of Oman lapsed again into a period of steady decline due to internal political wrangling and along with it the Royal Oman Navy.
 In 1888 Oman became a protectorate of the British Empire, which it would remain for almost 100 years.
 In 1962, the Dhofar Rebellion erupted, pitting communist insurgents against the Omani government.
 Although small, the Omani Navy undertook an important role in this conflict by providing naval gunfire support and bombarding insurgent positions inland.

 During the late 1960s, the Royal Oman Navy existed as the naval branch of the Sultan’s Armed Forces (SAF) instead of as a separate standing navy.
 In 1971 the British Protectorate of Oman came to an end, and following the discovery of oil fields leading to the sale of oil abroad, that provided much-needed investment in modernizing the navy and growing the existing fleet.

 The main naval base moved from Sultan Bin Ahmed Naval Base in Muscat to Said bin Sultan Naval Base in Wudam Al Sahil, near Al-Musannah, which opened in 1988.
 One of the largest engineering projects in Oman, it serves as a homeport for the fleet and includes training facilities as well as repair bays.
 The Sultan Qaboos Naval Academy, located at the base, provided instruction for officers and enlisted personnel, as well as specific branch training.
 Originally, most of the officers were British, with non-commissioned officers being mostly Pakistani.
-However, by 1980, most of the officers were Omani, though British and Pakistani technicians remained.
+However, by 1980, most of the officers were Omani, though British technicians remained.
 In 1992, the Royal Oman Navy had a strength of 3,000 personnel.

 The Royal Oman Navy does not have a marine corps or any naval infantry formations, though it has multiple amphibious warfare ships.
 A modernization program is ongoing in order to protect the coastline as well as the strategically important Strait of Hormuz.
 The British Royal Navy, in 2011, helped train corvette crews with its Flag Officer Sea Training.